History of China (1976–1989): Hua Guofeng and the return of Deng Xiaoping (1976–1978)

 Hua's unimaginative policies received relatively little support, and he was regarded as an unremarkable leader, lacking political support within the Politburo.
 At the time Deng Xiaoping was still living in seclusion because of "political mistakes," and the issue of his return to politics was yet again put on the table.
 Deng had insisted on supporting all of Hua's policies in one of the letters the two men exchanged, to which Hua responded that Deng had "made mistakes, and rightfully must continue to receive criticism."
 The arrest of the Gang of Four, Hua said, did not justify that Deng's "revisionist" ideas should resurface.
 During a Politburo meeting in March 1977, many members voiced support for Deng's return, to no avail.
 In a letter to Hua dated April 10, Deng Xiaoping wrote, "I am fully behind Chairman Hua's policies and agenda for the country."
 This letter would be openly discussed in the Politburo, and in July 1977, Deng Xiaoping was restored in his former posts.
 In August, the 11th Party Congress was held, which again rehabilitated Deng and confirmed his election as the new Committee Vice-chairman, and the Central Military Commission's vice-chairman, Deng guaranteed the elevation of his supporters, Hu Yaobang, Zhao Ziyang and Wan Li.

 On 5 March 1978, a new constitution was adopted.
-This was the third one used by the PRC, after the original 1954 document (which was not followed to any meaningful extent after 1957) and the short-lived 1975 "Gang of Four" constitution.
+This was the third one used by the PRC, after the original 1954 document, which was scarcely implemented (particularly after the Anti-Rightist Movement) and referred to by Mao as being "[in many parts] obsolete" by 1958, and the short-lived 1975 "Gang of Four" constitution.
 The new one was patterned after the 1954 constitution and attempted to restore some rule of law and mechanisms for economic planning.
 In regards to the latter, Hua Guofeng wanted a return to the Soviet-style economics of the mid-1950s.
 He drew up a ten-year plan which emphasized heavy industry, energy, and capital construction.